How To Make Tamales: A Beginner’s Guide

 • 1 cup of granulated sugar

-• 2 14 oz cans of Stater Bros. condensed milk, divided
+• 2 14 oz cans of Stater Bros. sweetened condensed milk divided

 • 1 stick of unsalted butter, melted